After a liver transplant for liver cancer

 Contacting the donor's family

 Some people want to contact the family of the person whose liver they received.
-This is usually fine if the contact is anonymous.
+This is usually fine, but the contact needs to be anonymous.
+You can do this any time after your transplant.

 • Adult liver transplantation: UK clinical guideline - part 2: surgery and post-operation